RenzeLou/OpenAI-API-Summarization/README.md

-Feel free to [reach out](https://renzelou.github.io/) or submitt a pull request if there are any fallacies.
+Feel free to [reach out](https://renzelou.github.io/) or submit a pull request for any fallacies.